rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 The following process shows how to generate a custom AMI (if necessary).
 As before, we shaded automatable processes in purple.
-You can use SSM documents to automate new patching AMI generation, either from an existing AMI or from an existing instance.
+You can use SSM documents to automate new patching AMI generation, either from an existing AMI or an existing instance.
 For examples, see the :ref:`Rackspace SSM documents <patching_ec2_meltdownspectre>` targeting AMI generation for Meltdown/Spectre remediation.